Guest Post: Richard Prosser on gun buy-back

 Furthermore, costly accessories that the owner has purchased for his or her bike, which are now not of use and thus cannot be sold to anyone else, such as lights, up-rated tyres, shock absorbers, speedometers, padded seats, etc, are not covered by the compensation scheme at all.

 Neither are stocks held by businesses.
-Bike shops are closing, staff are being made redundant, owners are going broke; but this is apparently just tough.
+Bike shops are closing, staff are being made redundant, business owners are going broke; but this is apparently just tough.

 Businesses are told they can simply return their stocks to their overseas suppliers.
 The Government seems to genuinely not be aware that globally, commerce doesn’t work that way.
 You buy something, it’s yours.
 Change your mind?
 No, they don’t want it back, and no, they’re not refunding the money you’ve paid for it.
 This is perhaps not surprising given that not one member of the Cabinet of this non-specified country has any experience in business, or, indeed, in the real world of real work or real life.